open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

-`ObservableCounter` is an asynchronous Instrument which reports [monotonically](https://wikipedia.org/wiki/Monotonic_function) increasing value(s) when the Meter is observed.
+`ObservableCounter` is an asynchronous Instrument which reports [monotonically](https://wikipedia.org/wiki/Monotonic_function) increasing value(s) when the instrument is being observed.

 Example uses for `ObservableCounter`: